 - F. Funds Held in Trust The Organization is a member of the Identification Crisis in Cleveland Collaboration (the "Collaboration") which was formed to address a major obstacle for people that are poor the inaccessibility of their own birth certificates and state identification.
 The Collaboration was formed by seven different agencies and churches, including the West Side Catholic Center.
 The Organization, being the fiduciary of these funds, reports these amounts as an asset and a liability in its consolidated statements of financial position.
-The funds held in trust were \$22,167 and \$17,383 at December 31, 2019 and 2018, respectively. - G. Pledges and Grants Receivable Pledges receivable represent unconditional promises to give from an individual donor.
+The funds held in trust were \$26,225 and \$22,167 at December 31, 2020 and 2019, respectively. - G. Pledges and Grants Receivable Pledges receivable represent unconditional promises to give from an individual donor.
 Grants receivable represent unconditional promises to give from government agencies for reimbursement of contracts and grants and the United Way.
-Pledges and grants receivable expected to be collected within one year are recorded at net realizable value.
 Pledges and grants receivable expected to be collected in future years are recorded at the present value of their estimated future cash flows.
-The discounts on those amounts are computed using a risk adjusted discount rate applicable to the years in which the promises are received, which was 5% for 2019 and 2018.
-At December 31, 2019, pledges representing future contributions receivable in less than one year are \$9,556.
-At December 31, 2019 and 2018, grants receivable, due within one year, were \$158,559 and \$339,323, respectively.
+The discounts on those amounts are computed using a risk adjusted discount rate applicable to the years in which the promises are received, which was 5% for 2019.
+At December 31, 2020, all pledges and grants receivable are due within one year.

-Based on management's assessment of collection history with its donors, it has concluded an allowance is not deemed necessary as of December 31, 2019 and 2018.
+Based on management's assessment of collection history with its donors, it has concluded an allowance is not deemed necessary as of December 31, 2020 and 2019.

 - H. Property and Equipment Purchased property and equipment is stated at cost.
 Donated property and equipment is stated at fair value at the time of the donation.
 All property and equipment is being depreciated on the straight-line basis over the estimated useful lives of the assets, ranging from five to forty years.
 The Organization's policy is to capitalize assets greater than \$5,000 with a useful life of more than one year.
-Repairs and maintenance are charged to expense as incurred, whereas the costs of property and equipment additions and improvements are capitalized. - I. Contributions and Grants The Organization recognizes revenue in the period in which the pledge or grant (promise to give) is received.
-Contributions and grants with donor-imposed restrictions that are met in the same period are reported as contributions without donor restrictions.
-Conditional promises to give are not included as contributions until the conditions are substantially met.
-Reimbursable grants are recognized as without donor restriction support in the period when the related expenditures are incurred. - J. Tax Status The Organization is a not-for-profit corporation as described in Section 501(c)(3) of the Internal Revenue Code and is exempt from Federal income taxes.
+Repairs and maintenance are charged to expense as incurred, whereas the costs of property and equipment additions and improvements are capitalized. - I. Contributions and Grants Contributions and grants received are recorded as without donor restrictions or with donor restrictions depending on the existence or nature of any donor restrictions.
+Support that is restricted by the donor is reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the support is recognized.
+All other donor-restricted support is reported as an increase in net assets with donor restrictions, depending on the nature of the restriction.
+When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.
+For the years ended December 31, 2020 and 2019, the Organization released \$455,692 and \$371,373, respectively, in net assets with donor restrictions for the operations and general purposes of the Organization.